8 Best Renters Insurance Companies in Texas of 2026

 Coverage options and customer service matter, too.

-And before you sign with an insurer, make sure you know as much as you can about it.
+And before you sign with an insurer, ensure you know as much as possible about it.

 One way to do this is to talk to an insurer’s agent or customer service rep.